goepp/goepp.github.io/index.md

-## Position
+## About me

 I am currently a postdoc at [CBIO](http://cbio.mines-paristech.fr/), in [Mines ParisTech](http://www.mines-paristech.fr/) and Institut Curie (in the bioinformatics lab  [U900](https://science.curie.fr/recherche/biologie-interactive-des-tumeurs-immunologie-environnement/c/)).
-I am working under the supervision of [Chloé-Agathe Azencott](http://cazencott.info/) on detecting interaction effects in GWAS data.
+I am working under the supervision of [Chloé-Agathe Azencott](http://cazencott.info/) on epistatis in GWAS data.

 Before that, I completed my PhD in [MAP5](http://map5.mi.parisdescartes.fr/) at Paris Descartes University and in [LPSM](http://www.lpsm.paris) at Sorbonne Université, under the supervision of [Olivier Bouaziz](http://www.math-info.univ-paris5.fr/~obouaziz/) and [Grégory Nuel](http://nuel.perso.math.cnrs.fr/), on the topics of regularized models with applications to epidemiology.